BasilInc/cirrus.uploadFileOutputMd/README.md

-# cirrus.uploadFileOutputMd
-Directive that uploads file and outputs markdown inline image
+An Angular.js directive that uploads file and outputs markdown inline image